RaghavKumar67/book-search-app/README.md

-This is a React Book Search Project made along with Tailwind CSS
+This app uses useEffect and a custom search UI for books.